- The Grant Cycle

 How To Start The Grant Process

-- Update the ORSP on the progress of grant preparation, the ORSP can assist with questions regarding the budget, the UWG DUNS number, federal Tax ID, or fringe rates
+- Update the ORSP on the progress of grant preparation.
+The ORSP can assist with questions regarding the budget, requirements, compliance questions, etc.

-- Submit your grant to ORSP five working days before the deadline.
+- Submit your grant to ORSP five business days before the deadline.
 This allows adequate time for a complete review by ORSP.
-Routing and other required forms must be submitted at this time.
+Routing and other required forms must be signed by your Chair and Dean and submitted at this time.

 Please remember to notify the ORSP as early as possible once a grant opportunity has been identified and selected.